 This course is designed to cover the complete spectrum of training intensity.
 A conditioning program is established to meet the needs of each specific sport.

-(This course requires a prerequisite.)
+This course requires a prerequisite unless administrative approval is granted.

 SAD 346: Sports Medicine (3 semester hours)